ElvaHardwick/Obedientiae-ex-Machina-Docs/index.md

 #### Teleport
 Has three levels.
-No teleport(): Doesn't allow any teleport
+No teleport: Doesn't allow any teleport
-Secured teleport((??????? not sure what this one does at the moment, I am guessing allows teleport by certain people)) Teleport allowed():
+Secured teleport(🔒): The unit can't use the teleport, but others can teleport it Teleport allowed:

 #### Movement
 Has three levels:
 No movement: freezes the unit's motors, which doesn't mean they can't still use other methods of movement such as teleporting.
-Secured Movement(): takes away the control from the unit, but if there are external commands to move ( such as follow) the unit motors will answer to them
+Secured Movement(🔒): takes away the control from the unit, but if there are external commands to move ( such as follow) the unit motors will answer to them
-Slow Movement(): Allows the unit only to walk, no running Normal Movement: Unit is able to walk and run normally
+Slow Movement(▶): Allows the unit only to walk, no running Normal Movement(⏩): Unit is able to walk and run normally

 ### LoRa Comms.
 submenu that controls long range communications